 Service Description Eligibility Inpatient Palliative Care Palliative care focuses on providing total care to our members with chronic, potentially life limiting illness.
 The care focuses on the physical, spiritual, emotional, and social needs of the member and family.
 Our goal is to relieve suffering in all its manifestations.
 We provide this care through an interdisciplinary team including physician, nurse, social worker, and chaplain.
 Palliative care focuses on symptoms management and alleviating the stress and suffering of a chronic illness.
 Members with life limiting illness in hospital setting.
 Prior Authorization required.
 Medical Respite When a member is discharging from the hospital and has lingering medical needs but does not have stable housing, Kaiser Permanente contracts with providers for medical respite housing which includes case management services.
 Members with medical need for follow-up care and unstable housing.
 Prior Authorization required.
 Aqua Therapy We offer aqua or hydrotherapy to members in need of physical therapy during recovery from injury or to manage chronic pain when they cannot tolerate land-based physical therapy (PT) and meet medical necessity criteria.
 Aqua therapy takes place in a salt-water based, heated pool with expert physical therapists.
 At physician discretion for members who cannot tolerate land-based PT.
 Prior Authorization required.
 Remote Monitoring Technology Kaiser Permanente provides blood pressure cuffs, pulse oximeters, and glucose monitors to some members with chronic conditions.
 In some cases, the devices are integrated with KPHC and automatically feed readings into the member's health record.
 At physician discretion.
 Prior Authorization required.
-Behavioral Health Self- care Apps Kaiser Permanente offers members free access to : Calm and myStrength online behavioral health applications to help with mild-to-moderate depression, anxiety, and sleep issues.
+Behavioral Health Self- care Apps Kaiser Permanente offers members free access to: Calm and Headspace online behavioral health applications to help with mild-to-moderate depression, anxiety, and sleep issues.
 They are also high quality, secure, and confidential.
-The Ginger app offers 1-on-1 emotional support by text - available 24/7.
 All Kaiser Permanente members healthy.kaiserpermanen te.org/hawaii/health- wellness/mental- health/tools- resources/digital Lifestyle Medicine Program Kaiser Permanente's Lifestyle Medicine Program offers a wide variety of classes, coaching, and other resources to improve members' health and well-being.
 Classes range from weight loss, nutrition, and exercise to sleep hygiene, and unlimited attempts at smoking cessation.
-It also includes individual health coaching for all members.
-All Kaiser Permanente members kpinhawaii.org/our- services
+It also includes individual health coaching for all members. services